 About Martin Shaw

-Martin Shaw is research professor of international relations at the Institut Barcelona d'Estudis Internacionals(IBEI) and the University of Sussex, and professorial fellow in international relations and human rights at the University of Roehampton.
-Among his books are War and Genocide: Organised Killing in Modern Society (Polity, 2003); The New Western Way of War: Risk-Transfer War and its Crisis in Iraq (Polity, 2005); and What is Genocide?
-(Polity, 2007).
-His website is here
+Martin Shaw is a political sociologist interested in war, genocide and racism, who now works on political change in Britain.
+His website is here.
+He is research professor of international relations at the Institut Barcelona d'Estudis Internacionals(IBEI), professorial fellow in international relations and human rights at the University of Roehampton, and emeritus professor the University of Sussex.
+Among his books are The New Western Way of War: Risk-Transfer War and its Crisis in Iraq (Polity, 2005) and What is Genocide?
+(2nd edition, Polity, 2015).

 Articles by Martin Shaw

 The political dynamics of conflict in Africa’s most complex region must be understood if enduring solutions are to be found.
 Martin Shaw reads fellow openDemocracy contributor Gerard Prunier’s book “From Genocide to Continental War”.

 The argument that the dismantling of Israeli communities in the Palestinian West Bank would amount to "ethnic cleansing" is increasingly being heard.
 It deserves close examination of a kind its proponents may not welcome, says Martin Shaw.